-Operation .LIST [arg] 6.1.1 Without an argument, the .LIST directive increments the listing level count by 1.
+Form Reference Operation .LIST [arg] 6.1.1 Without an argument, the LIST directive increments the listing level count by 1.
 With an argument, this directive does not alter the listing level count, but formats the assembly listing according to the specified argument. .MACRO name,arg1,arg2, .
-7.1.1 Indicates the start of a macro definition having the specified name and the following dummy arguments. .MCALL arg1,arg2, 7.8 Specifies the symbolic names of the user or system macro definitions required in the assembly of the current user program, but which are not defined within the program. .MDELETE name1,name2, 7.9 Deletes the definitions of the specified macro(s), freeing virtual memory. .MEXIT 7.1.3 Causes an exit from the current macro expansion or indefinite repeat block. .NARG symbol TARG symbol 7.4.1 Appearing only within a macro de equates the specified symbol to the of arguments in the macro call currentl expanded. eq Appearing anywhere in a source program, equates the specified symbol to the number of characters in the specified string. level directi Without an argument, decrements the listing level count by 1.
+7.1.1 Indicates the start of a macro definition having the specified name and the following dummy arguments. .MCALL arg1,arg2, 7.8 Specifies the symbolic names of the user or system macro definitions required in the assembly of the current user program, but which are not defined within the program. .MDELETE name1,name2, 7.9 Deletes the definitions of the specified macro(s), freeing virtual memory.
+MEXIT 7.1.3 Causes an exit from the current macro expansion or indefinite repeat block. .NARG symbol 7.4.1 Appearing only within a macro definition, equates the specified symbol to the number of arguments in the macro call currently being expanded. .NCHR symbol, <string></string> 7.4.2 Appearing anywhere in a source program, equates the specified symbol to the number of characters in the specified string. .NLIST [arg] 6.1.1 Without an argument, decrements the listing level count by 1.
 With an argument, this directive suppresses that portion of the listing specified by the argument. .NOCROSS sym1,sym2, 6.2.2 Disables the cross-reference listing for the listed symbols.
-If a symbol list is not specified, this directive disables the cross-reference listing for all symbols in the program. equates the symbol to the 6-bit addressin Appearing only within a macro definition, equates the symbol to the 6-bit addressing mode of the specified address expression. .
+If a symbol list is not specified, this directive disables the cross-reference listing for all symbols in the program. .NTYPE symbol,aexp 7.4.3 Appearing only within a macro definition, equates the symbol to the 6-bit addressing mode of the specified address expression. .
 ODD 6.5.2 Ensures that the current location counter contains an odd address by adding 1 if it is even. .
 PACKED 6.3.8 Causes a decimal number of 31{10} digits or less to be packed two digits per byte. .
 PAGE 6.1.5 Causes the assembly listing to skip to the top of the next page and to increment the page count.